RainbowMiner/RainbowMiner/README.md

 #### Change a pool's time frame (data window)

-To override the default data window "average2e" of the YiiMP based pools (AHashPool,BlockMasters,Hashcryptos,ZergPool,Zpool) the parameter "DataWindow" can be added to the pool's configuration record.
+To override the default data window "average2e" of the YiiMP based pools (BlockMasters,Hashcryptos,ZergPool,Zpool) the parameter "DataWindow" can be added to the pool's configuration record.
 Possible values are:

 - estimate_current (=default): the pool's current calculated profitability-estimation (more switching, relies on the honesty of the pool)